KrwTiger/KrwTiger/README.md

 *   🌍  I'm based in Chiang Mail, Thailand
 *   ✉️  You can contact me at [korawit.business@hotmail.com](mailto:korawit.business@hotmail.com)
-*   🧠  Now I'm using languages ASP.NET Core
+*   🧠  Now I'm using languages C# and JS on ASP.NET Core

 ### Skills
 <p align="left">